pivot-access-ltd/bma-offline-docs/originals/historical-release-notes-835.md

 MAAS will display the NUMA node index and details.
 Users can also see the count of available NUMA nodes, along with CPU cores, memory, NICS, and node spans for bonds and block devices (although node-spanning may not produce suitable performance).
 From a reporting standpoint, users can filter machines by CPU cores, memory, subnet, VLAN, fabric, space, storage, and RAID.

-Similarly, the SR-IOV (Single Root I/O Virtualization) allows a PCIe device (e.g, a NIC) to appear to be multiple separate devices.
-A network adapter can be subdivided into multiple adapters by adding a Virtual Function (VF).
-MAAS 2.7 supports the use of multiple VF adapters to intelligently use SR-IOV edge clouds, by allowing users to see that a NIC supports SR-IOV, along with the supported VF counts.
+Similarly, the SR-IOV (Single Root I/O Virtualisation) allows a PCIe device (e.g, a NIC) to appear to be multiple separate devices.
+A network adaptor can be subdivided into multiple adaptors by adding a Virtual Function (VF).
+MAAS 2.7 supports the use of multiple VF adaptors to intelligently use SR-IOV edge clouds, by allowing users to see that a NIC supports SR-IOV, along with the supported VF counts.

 The goal of this feature is to help users choose the right machine to deploy an edge cloud.